List of datasets for machine-learning research

-These datasets are applied for machine learning (ML) research and have been cited in peer-reviewed academic journals.
+These datasets are used in machine learning (ML) research and have been cited in peer-reviewed academic journals.
 Datasets are an integral part of the field of machine learning.
-Major advances in this field can result from advances in learning algorithms (such as deep learning), computer hardware, and, less-intuitively, the availability of high-quality training datasets.
-High-quality labeled training datasets for supervised and semi-supervised machine learning algorithms are usually difficult and expensive to produce because of the large amount of time needed to label the data.
-Although they do not need to be labeled, high-quality datasets for unsupervised learning can also be difficult and costly to produce.
+Major advances in this field can result from advances in learning algorithms (such as deep learning), computer hardware, and, less intuitively, the availability of high-quality training datasets.
+High-quality labeled training datasets for supervised and semi-supervised machine-learning algorithms are usually difficult and expensive to produce because of the large amount of time needed to label the data.
+Although they do not need to be labeled, high-quality unlabeled datasets for unsupervised learning can also be difficult and costly to produce.